veragluscevic/dmdd/docs/index.rst

 dmdd
 =======

-This package enables simple simulation and Bayesian posterior analysis of recoil-event data from dark-matter direct-detection experiments under a wide variety of scattering theories.
-It includes the following
+dmdd is a python package that enables simple simulation and Bayesian posterior analysis of nuclear-recoil data from dark matter direct detection experiments for a wide variety of scattering theories.

-features:
+dmdd has the following features:

-  * Enables calculation of the nuclear-recoil rates for a wide range of non-relativistic and relativistic scattering operators, including non-standard momentum-, velocity-, and spin-dependent rates,
+* Calculation of the nuclear-recoil rates for a variety of scattering scenarios, including non-standard momentum-, velocity-, and spin-dependent recoil rates.
+All rate and response functions from rate modules directly use incorporate from `Anand et al. (2013) <http://arxiv.org/abs/1308.6288>`_ (for non-relativistic operators, in rate_genNR and rate_NR) and `Gresham & Zurek (2014) <http://arxiv.org/abs/1401.3739>`_ (for UV-motivated scattering models in rate_UV).

-  * Accounts for the correct nuclear response functions for each scattering operator, as given in Anand et al. (2013).
+* Calculation of the nuclear response functions as presented in `Anand et al. (2013) <http://arxiv.org/abs/1308.6288>`_.

-  * Takes into account the natural abundances of isotopes for a variety of experimental target elements.
+* Inclusion of natural abundances of isotopes for a variety of target elements: Xe, Ge, Ar, F, I, Na, He.

+* Simple simulation of data (where data is a list of nuclear recoil energies) under different scattering models, including Poisson noise, following

+* Bayesian analysis (parameter estimation and model selection) of recoil data using MultiNest.

 The code is being actively developed on `GitHub
 <http://github.com/veragluscevic/dmdd>`_;  please feel free to